Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/first_steps/general_optimization_tasks.rst

 .. math ::
    L(f(x), y) = (f(x) - y)^2

-between the model output f(x) and the training label y.
+between the model output :math:`f(x)` and the training label :math:`y`.
 The ErrorFunction itself computes the mean

 .. math ::
    \frac 1 n \sum_{i=1}^n L(f(x_i),y_i)

-of the loss L over the data set.
+of the loss :math:`L` over the data set.
 There are many more objective functions available in Shark, see the concept tutorial on :doc:`../concepts/library_design/objective_functions`.
 In addition, also see the concept tutorial on :doc:`../concepts/optimization/optimizationtrainer`.